GROUP BY Clause

 GROUP BY l.sensor AS sensor GROUP AS g

-that matter, by convention, any function starting with COLL
+that matter, by convention, any function starting with COLL) can be

 thought of as general-purpose functions.
 Generally, they do not have